 2G) MARKET Select the market to see the print cost for that market.

 Now you can add the pricing for your book. (see image further below) Here you will add the print retail price, the wholesale discount you want to offer, and the returnable option.
+Add pricing to the markets where you would like your book listed as available for sale.
 Pricing can be modified once per week.
 Click here to see the pricing image further below.

 2I) MARKET (See image further below) You must specifically designate where you are authorizing us to distribute your book by selecting at least one market.
 By providing pricing for a market, you are indicating both that you have the right to sell the book in each selected market and that you are authorizing us to distribute it in that market on your behalf.